 Meteorological Weather Mast, Giant’s Burn Wind Farm and Inverchaolain Wind Farm

-It was suggested by MB that before seeking a community mandate on the Inverchaolain Wind Farm that KCC contacts Toward and Innellan Community Councils to establish the thoughts on the wind farm since it was mainly within their designated areas.
+It was suggested by MB that before seeking a community mandate on the Inverchaolain Wind Farm that KCC contacts Toward and Innellan Community Councils to understand whether, as the most affected community council’s they were currently taking a position or consulting their local communities on the wind farm since it was mainly within their designated areas.

 There was a short discussion concerning the Giant’s Burn Wind Farm and the 2nd consultation provided by Statkraft.
 It was noted that there is a reduction from nine to seven turbines, six at blade tip height 200 metres and one at 180 metres.
 There is a proposal to transport the blades along the A815.
 It was identified that an indicative timetable had been published with the application submission earmarked for summer 2025, an expected application determined by summer 2027, construction commencing (if consented) spring/summer 2027 and operational by summer 2030.
 Graham Revill submitted a comment prior to the meeting that although the benefits of renewable energy are manifold the whole life costs of windfarms are rarely considered, for example the environmental costs of the manufacturing, construction, installation and decommissioning.